shyim/shyim/README.md

 ### Hey 👋

-My name is Soner Sayakci, I'm a software developer at shopware AG and love contributing to open-source projects.
+My name is Soner Sayakci, I'm a sofware developer at shopware AG and love contributing to open-source projects.

 Curious what I've been working on recently?